Your Work Permit Has Expired but Your TRC Is Still Valid: What It Means and What to Do in Vietnam

 Worth confirming locally: Penalty enforcement varies by province and by the timing of inspections.
 However, the legal exposure is real and increasing.
 Vietnam has intensified labour compliance inspections in recent years, and the introduction of Decree 219/2025 — which took effect August 7, 2025, replacing Decree 152 — signals continued regulatory tightening rather than relaxation.

-- Handle administrative matters and personal affairs — general day-to-day activity is largely unaffected
+• Handle administrative matters and personal affairs — general day-to-day activity is largely unaffected

-- Continue any activity that does not constitute employment under Vietnamese law — research, passive investment management, personal and domestic matters
+• Continue any activity that does not constitute employment under Vietnamese law — research, passive investment management, personal and domestic matters

 What a foreign worker cannot do during this period:

-- Continue working for their employer in any paid capacity
+• Continue working for their employer in any paid capacity

-- Enter into a new employment arrangement without first obtaining a valid work permit
+• Enter into a new employment arrangement without first obtaining a valid work permit

-- Represent the employer in any capacity that constitutes active employment
+• Represent the employer in any capacity that constitutes active employment

 Bank account access is a real and underappreciated risk.
 Under Circulars 23/2014/TT-NHNN and 32/2016/TT-NHNN, Vietnamese banks are required to monitor the residency document status of foreign account holders.
 In practice, once an underlying work permit expires, some banks flag the account, restrict outgoing transfers, and in some cases limit ATM withdrawals — even if the TRC has not yet reached its printed expiry date.
 Incoming deposits are typically still accepted, but the ability to send money or withdraw freely may be suspended until updated documents are provided.
 This is not universal across all banks or branches, but it is a documented pattern.
-If you are in a permit gap, contacting your bank proactively and providing evidence that renewal is underway can help prevent an account restriction from compounding the disruption.
+If you are in a permit gap, contacting your bank proactively and providing evidence that a new work permit application is underway can help prevent an account restriction from compounding the disruption.

 Varies by situation: The line between employment and permitted activity can be blurry for directors and senior representatives.
 If you hold a management position, it is worth confirming with a local employment lawyer which activities fall within your work permit scope and which remain permissible in the interim.